fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/applications.md

 ## How to build a FIXM Application?

-[This chapter](how-to-create-application/initial-download-and-setup.md.md) provides detailed guidance for creating FIXM Applications.
+[This chapter](how-to-create-application/introduction.md) provides detailed guidance for creating FIXM Applications.

 ## Notes

 [1]: They should not, however, include any additional flight data structures needed to support the specific data exchange.
 If such fields are required, they should be supplied via Extensions.

-[2]: When newer versions of FIXM products are released, upgrading the restrictions only requires updating the reference to the newer versions and implementing the ad-hoc adaptations only for the parts that have changed.
+[2]: When newer versions of FIXM products are released, upgrading the restrictions only requires updating the reference to the newer versions and implementing the ad-hoc adaptations for the parts that have changed.